Pressure on to end draft exemption for Israel's ultra-Orthodox

 Even the International Monetary Fund (IMF) has stepped in, warning in April that economic growth could slow markedly if Israel continues to let so many men - most of them fathers of large families - shun work and military service to study Torah.

-Critics such as Hiddush, a non-governmental organization that promotes religious freedom and equality in Israel, estimate the system costs the state three billion euros a year.
+Critics such as Hiddush, a non-governmental organisation that promotes religious freedom and equality in Israel, estimate the system costs the state three billion euros a year.

 NEW LAW NEEDED